 In addition to these project scholarships, the Schaeffer Fellowship (also known as the Glenn Schaeffer Award), which is currently in abeyance, has provided the opportunity for a graduate of the Writing for the Page stream to go on to grant-aided study at the IIML's prestigious North American co-centre; the Iowa Writers' Workshop.
 This award is only available to New Zealand citizens.
-The Schaeffer Fellowship is not offered in 2011.
+The Schaeffer Fellowship is currently in hiatus.

 The Adam Foundation Prize in Creative Writing is awarded to the author of the best portfolio in the Writing for the Page stream.

 The David Carson-Parker Embassy Prize in Scriptwriting is awarded to the author of the best portfolio in the Scriptwriting stream.

 The advice below is a guide only.
 Prospective scholarship applicants should first visit the Faculty of Graduate Research's PhD Funding page, and then contact Victoria's Scholarships Office for detailed current advice about available scholarships, deadlines and conditions, and about the application process.